remkoboschker/computational-semantics/readme.md

 If the domain list is in the entity hypernym, then we are done.

-Chose to use nltk / python in stead of prolog, because of ease of use.
+Chose to use nltk / python instead of prolog, because of ease of use.

 Leonardo wrote a basic script to extract hypernyms.
 Joost will write a wrapper loading the models and writing out the modified ones.